 ☐ Item 11: Have you identified the types of data processed by your AI systems?

-When AI processes personal data, it falls under the scope of the Electronic Data Protection Law.
-Conduct an inventory of the types and volume of data handled by AI, including chatbots, recruitment screening, and customer analytics.
+When AI processes personal data, it falls under the PDP Law.
+You should take inventory of the types and volume of data handled by AI—such as in chatbots, recruitment screening, and customer analytics—and ensure these are included in the registration of data processing activities.

-☐ Item 12: Have you incorporated human oversight into your AI decision-making processes?
+☐ Item 12: Have you incorporated human oversight into AI decision-making processes?

-While Laos does not have a "high-risk AI" classification equivalent to the EU AI Act, it is strongly recommended to include human review in AI-driven decisions that have a significant impact on individuals, such as personnel evaluations, credit assessments, and medical diagnoses.
-This not only reduces the risk of administrative guidance but also offers practical benefits in ensuring decision transparency.
+While Laos does not have a "high-risk AI" classification equivalent to the EU AI Act, the DEFA includes common principles for AI governance (sources: WEF, ASEAN official), and there is a possibility that ASEAN-level regulations will be reflected in domestic law going forward.
+It is strongly recommended to incorporate human review into AI decisions that have significant impact on individuals, such as personnel evaluations, credit assessments, and medical diagnoses.

-For a comparison with the EU AI Act and the latest trends in global AI governance, see the related article on AI governance.
+For a comparison with the EU AI Act and trends in global AI governance, see the related article on AI governance.

 ☐ Item 13: Do your contracts with AI vendors include data processing clauses?

-When using external AI services (such as the ChatGPT API or Claude API), verify through your contracts how input data is handled on the vendor's side.
-A particularly important point to confirm is whether the data will be used for model training.
+When using external AI services (such as the ChatGPT API, Claude API, etc.), verify through your contracts how input data is processed on the vendor's side.
+The PDP Law also requires management of data processing subcontractors, and a particularly important point to confirm is whether your data will be used for model training.

 ☐ Item 14: Have you clarified the attribution of copyright and intellectual property rights for AI-generated content?

 Laos copyright law does not clearly stipulate the attribution of rights for AI-generated works.
-Establish internal usage rules, including how AI-generated works are to be credited and what disclosure policies apply when publishing them externally.
+Establish internal usage rules, including how AI-generated works are credited (e.g., whose output they are treated as) and the disclosure policy when publishing externally.

 ☐ Item 15: Is there a fact-checking system in place for AI output?